 To be clear, while parents can agree to modify their parenting plans in Illinois, any modification ultimately requires court approval.
 While the courts may provide some leeway due to the unprecedented circumstances (and the fact that the courts are postponing many proceedings), parents should still be cautious of doing anything that deviates substantially from their current arrangement.
 We strongly advise all parents to consult with a family law attorney prior to acting on any proposed parenting plan modifications.

 Q: What are your options if you cannot meet your parenting time obligations during the novel coronavirus pandemic?

 If you are unable to meet your parenting time obligations because you are working overtime to fight the novel coronavirus pandemic or because you have become sick, once again, we recommend that you speak with an attorney.
 Among other measures, your attorney will be able to document the reason for your non-compliance, assist you in communicating with your children’s other parent (or communicate with his or her attorney on your behalf), and determine what legal steps (if any) you may need take now or in the future.

 While these are unique times, Illinois’s parenting time laws still apply, and parents must ensure that they are doing what is necessary to protect their children’s best interests.
 If you have any questions or concerns, we encourage you to contact us for personalized legal advice that is specific to your family circumstances.

 Discuss Your Situation with Gurnee, IL Family Lawyer Deanna Bowen

 Our firm is open and actively working with clients during the novel coronavirus pandemic.
 Consistent with Governor Pritzker’s stay-at-home order, we are serving our clients remotely via confidential telephone consultations and secure document exchanges.
-If you have questions about parenting time and would like to speak with a family law attorney, we encourage you to call 847-623-4002 or contact us online for a complimentary consultation.
+If you have questions about parenting time and would like to speak with a family law attorney in Lake County, IL, we encourage you to call 847-623-4002 or contact us online for a complimentary consultation.